Member Organizations

 The Consiglio Nazionale dei Dottori Commercialisti e degli Esperti Contabili (CNDCEC)

-In addition to being an IFAC member, the CNDCEC is also a member of Accountancy Europe, the CFE Tax Advisers Europe, the Latin Integration Committee of Europe and the Americas, and the PAEE (Professional Accountancy Education Europe).
+In addition to its national role, CNDCEC is a member of the International Federation of Accountants, Accountancy Europe, CFE Tax Advisers Europe, the Latin Integration Committee of Europe and the Americas, and Professional Accountancy Education Europe.

 Adoption of International Standards